SayaliShende/SQL_Project_store_analysis/README.md

       Providing stakeholders with access to real-time data and insights

-### Business Understanding
+### 6. Business Understanding
-Business Context: "XYZ Ltd." is a retail giant operating in various segments, including grocery stores, e-commerce, and departmental stores.
+"XYZ Ltd." is a retail giant operating in various segments, including grocery stores, e-commerce, and departmental stores.
 The company has recently expanded its operations by setting up mini stores that focus specifically on groceries, fresh produce, dairy, and poultry items.
 These mini stores are intended to cater to local neighborhoods, providing convenient access to essential items.

-Business Objective: The primary goal is to develop a robust database system to track and monitor the sales performance of these mini stores.
+The primary goal is to develop a robust database system to track and monitor the sales performance of these mini stores.
 This system will help the management analyze whether the new mini stores are profitable and determine if it is worth continuing and expanding this business model.

-### Business Rules
+### 7. Business Rules
 1. Product Management:

 	 -Each product must have a unique identifier (product_id).